Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/ibft.md

 ## Transitions

-The `transitions` genesis configuration item allows you to specify a future block number at which to change QBFT network configuration in an existing network.
+The `transitions` genesis configuration item allows you to specify a future block number at which to change IBFT network configuration in an existing network.
 For example, you can update the [block time](#configure-block-time-on-an-existing-network) or [validator management method](#swap-validator-management-methods).